Accessing the hidden job market

 Sourcing expertise from specialist agencies and employment programs can substantially elevate your job search.

 In Australia there are various recruitment agencies and employment programs specifically curated for the distinct needs of military veterans transitioning to civilian roles.
-The RSL Veterans’ Employment Program provides tailored guidance for veterans and their immediate family members.
+There are several employment programs available through the RSL depending on what state you are based in.
+These provide professional guidance for veterans and their partners and are free of charge.

 4. The value of workshops and seminars